ScorexFoundation/sigmastate-interpreter/docs/pr-review-policy.md

 which should be motivated in the NO-HF-PROOF comment.

-Even if suspicious change is approved, there is still a chance that some negative impact has been ovelooked.
+Even if suspicious change is approved, there is still a chance that some negative impact has been overlooked.
 Thus, by default, we allow only one such change per release, to simplify root cause analysis in case of any errors.